-Family Session date and Participation Recognition and interaction with the

-duration material provided

-Held on June 10, at 7 Child, 5 y/o, little Maintains good interaction with the

-pm, with a duration participation/interest in doll and shows the ability to associate

-1 of 46 minutes the process with it.

-Unable to recognize the materials

-needed for their self-care.

-Held on June 21, at Child, 8 y/o, high Maintains good interaction with the

-4:30 pm, with a participation/interest in doll and shows the ability to associate

-2 duration of 44 the process with it.

-minutes Able to recognize the materials

-needed for their self-care.

-Held on July 10, at 10 Child, 4 y/o, little Maintains little interaction with the

-am, with a duration participation/interest in doll and the interviewer.

-3 of 40 minutes the process

-Unable to recognize the materials

-needed for their self-care.

-Held on July 10, at 11 Child, 4 y/o, little Maintains little interaction with the

-am, with a duration participation/interest in doll and the interviewer; the child

-of 55 minutes the process shows fear, sometimes expressing

-4 the desire not to be "pierced".

-Does not recognize the materials

-needed for their self-care.

-Knowledge was reinforced, guided,

-Chart 1 - Description of participation of each research member and recognition of the materials used, Brasília, 2022 and applied in a playful way, only on the doll, as a guiding and driving instrument for efficient practice.
+Family Session date and duration Participation Recognition and interaction with the material provided 1 Held on June 10, at 7 pm, with a duration of 46 minutes Child, 5 y/o, little participation/interest in the process Maintains good interaction with the doll and shows the ability to associate with it.
+Unable to recognize the materials needed for their self-care.
+2 Held on June 21, at 4:30 pm, with a duration of 44 minutes Child, 8 y/o, high participation/interest in the process Maintains good interaction with the doll and shows the ability to associate with it.
+Able to recognize the materials needed for their self-care.
+3 Held on July 10, at 10 am, with a duration of 40 minutes Child, 4 y/o, little participation/interest in the process Maintains little interaction with the doll and the interviewer.
+Unable to recognize the materials needed for their self-care.
+4 Held on July 10, at 11 am, with a duration of 55 minutes Child, 4 y/o, little participation/interest in the process Maintains little interaction with the doll and the interviewer; the child shows fear, sometimes expressing the desire not to be "pierced".
+Does not recognize the materials needed for their self-care.
+Knowledge was reinforced, guided, and applied in a playful way, only on the doll, as a guiding and driving instrument for efficient practice.
 5 Held on July 20th at 5 pm, with a duration of 50 minutes Child, 9 y/o, high participation/interest in the process Maintains good interaction with the doll and shows the ability to associate with it.
 Able to recognize the materials needed for their self-care.